Bjarkøya

-Bjarkøya is an island in Harstad Municipality in Troms og Finnmark county, Norway.
+Bjarkøya is an island in Harstad Municipality in Troms county, Norway.
 The 14.6 km2 island is located north of the island of Grytøya and northwest of the island of Sandsøya.
 The Andfjorden lies to the northwest and the Vågsfjorden lies to the southeast.
 The main church for the island is Bjarkøy Church in the village of Nergården.
 The island's population (2017) is 267.

 The Bjarkøy Tunnel connects the village of Austnes on the southeastern tip of the island to the northeastern tip of the neighboring island of Grytøya.
 This tunnel is part of the Bjarkøy Fixed Link project that also has a bridge between the islands of Grytøya to Sandsøya.
-The tunnel and bridge project will open in late 2018.
+The tunnel and bridge project opened in 2018.

 The highest point on the island is the 248 m tall mountain Falkeberget.

 History

-Bjarkøya was the main island of the former municipality of Bjarkøy which existed until 2013 when it merged with Harstad Municipality.
-The administrative centre of Bjarkøy municipality was the village of Nergården, located on the island.
+Bjarkøya was the main island of the old Bjarkøy Municipality which existed until 2013 when it merged with Harstad Municipality.
+The administrative centre of Bjarkøy Municipality was the village of Nergården, located on the island.